Automating Legal Workflows: What Can Law Firms Automate?

 Law firm automation means using technology to handle everyday legal work, so lawyers don’t have to do everything by hand.
 Instead of spending time checking for case updates or organizing paperwork, automation tools do it in the background.

-This doesn’t replace lawyers—it just helps by cutting down extra work, like pulling court updates automatically.
-With automation, law firms make fewer mistakes and have more time to focus on their clients.
+With automated legal services, law firms make fewer mistakes and have more time to focus on their clients.

 But what exactly can be automated in a law firm?